 07740 877 544 firstname.lastname@example.org

-This guide will explain how to use tape for signwriting.
-It’ll help you work faster when painting signs and letters.
+This guide explains how to use adhesive tape for signwriting.
+It’ll help you work faster when painting signs and letters, as well as enable straighter edges for stripes and panels.

 To tape or not to tape

-Some signwriters refuse to use adhesive tapes when painting lettering.
-In some circumstances, I would agree.
+Some signwriters refuse to use adhesive tapes at all when painting lettering.
+In some circumstances, I agree.
 However, adhesive tapes are tools that assist the commercial signwriter.

-Painting of signs’ edges, borders, inlines and panels often require long, sharp lines.
-Overall, tapes will help you yield neater results faster.
+Painting of signs’ edges, borders, inlines and panels often require long, sharp, straight lines.
+Overall, tapes will yield neater results faster.

-Importantly, always be sure that any coatings on the surface have had ample time to cure.
+It’s important to make sure that the coatings on the surface you will apply the tape to, have had ample time to cure.

 Before using masking tape